IBM/z-observability-connect/README.md

 #### 6. Access Grafana

 To access the Grafana UI, point your browser to `http://<fqdn>:3000`.
+The fqdn is the fully qualified hostname of the machine Grafana is deployed on.

 ## Scenario 2: Import ZOC Dashboards into an Existing Grafana Deployment